KelvinHere/Milestone-Interactive/README.md

 7. The tiles to be distinctly different from each other so I don’t feel cheated.
 8. The game to run on whatever device or screen size I decide to use.

+#### Developer and Business Purpose

+Each feature must be well programmed, function properly and be bug free to display a professional use of the programming language and test suite.

+Defensive programming must be used to avoid users compromising the game loop or confusing the game with rapid input.

+Business purpose is to engage the user and give incentive to stay and play the game, higher engagement and time spent could give oppertunity for mid game or banner advertisements in the future.

+This milestone project will show an understanding of Javascript,  jQuery, jasmine, HTML, CSS, the DOM and how they all interact to form a final product.

 #### Design Choices